Scheduled MonumentsEnglandCircular earthwork and barrows on Beacon Hill

 What is Circular earthwork and barrows on Beacon Hill?

-Circular earthwork and barrows on Beacon Hill is a Neolithic and Bronze Age ritual and funerary monument located in Somerset.
+Circular earthwork and barrows on Beacon Hill is an ancient monument comprising a group of burial mounds and associated earthworks situated on high ground in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006199.

 Who is responsible for protecting Circular earthwork and barrows on Beacon Hill?